Cognitive-Variability-Lab/Cognitive-Variability-Lab.github.io/README.md

 ## Credits

-This website was designed by Sakib Hossain of the Keedy Lab (https://keedylab.org/).
+This website uses Jekyll and was designed by Sakib Hossain (Keedy Lab: https://keedylab.org/) using a framework adapted from the Fraser Lab (UCSF: www.fraserlab.com).
-The basic framework for this website was borrowed from the website of the Fraser Lab at UCSF (www.fraserlab.com).
-Yinan Cao adapted the original repo to create this site for the cvlab.
-This website uses CSS styles from https://templated.co.
+Yinan Cao modified the original repo for the cvlab.
+CSS styles are from https://templated.co.